Delaware’s Transfer Tax is a Sales Tax in Disguise

 Why not just keep the tax since it only applies when people move?

 They move to take a new job, care for family, downsize in retirement, or find housing that fits their budget.
-Taxing those decisions makes life harder and reduces mobility across the state.
+Taxing those decisions makes life harder and reduces mobility, accessibility, attainability, and affordability across the state.

 How does Delaware compare to other states?